-A written analysis of all agency incidents is completed annually in the Community Connections Support Services Annual Incident Review.
+A written analysis of all agency critical incidents is completed annually in the Community Connections Support Services Annual Critical Incident Analysis.
 This formal review addresses the following:

 - 1. Identification of all Critical and Non-Critical Incidents across all services areas.

 - 2. Possible causes.

 - 3. Identified trends.

 - 4. Actions for improvement.

 - 5. Identification of necessary education and training of personnel and subcontractors.

 - 6. Prevention of recurrence.

 - 7. Internal reporting requirements.

 - 8. External reporting requirements.